d-roak/argus/README.md

 ## License

-Web3xplore is released under the MIT License.
+Argus is released under the MIT License.
 See our `LICENSE` file for more details.

 Together, let's redefine the way we explore blockchain.
 Happy coding!